smartsheet-platform/sfdc-docs/PUBLISHING.md

 This document outlines the process for publishing the Smartsheet for Salesforce User Guide onto Github Pages.
 The actual Smartsheet for Salesforce documentation can be viewed [here](http://smartsheet-platform.github.io/sfdc-docs).

 ## Why git version tags?
 Git tags are a nice way to keep track of the versions of the documentation.
 The version of the documentation should match the version of the Smartsheet for Salesforce code that it supports.
+Example tag name might be `v1.0.1`.
+This can be added with the following command `git tag v1.0.1`.

 ## Understanding the publish command
 The `rake publish` command bundles all of the resources in the `source/` directory to create static assets in a local directory called `bundle/`.
-These static assesst are then pushed into the `gh-pages` branch.
+These static assets are then pushed into the `gh-pages` branch.
 Github pages hosts the contents of the `gh-pages` for public viewing.
 Only Admins and Owners of the repository have push access into the `gh-pages` repo, so `rake publish` command will fail for anyone else.

 `rake publish` script details are located in `Rakefile` and `config.rb`.